mattermost/docs/source/deployment/sso-saml-adfs.md

 ##### 4. Received error message: `SAML login was unsuccessful because one of the attributes is incorrect.
 Please contact your System Administrator.`

-Confirm all attributes, including `Email Attribute` and `Username Attribute`, are correct in both the Okta configuration and in **System Console > SAML**.
+Confirm all attributes, including `Email Attribute` and `Username Attribute`, are correct in both the ADFS configuration and in **System Console > SAML**.

 ##### 5. Unable to switch to SAML authentication successfully